mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 landed near the colony site, roughly 250,000 tons worth, enough to last the initial colonists a bit more than two years.

-If the world’s Atmosphere is Thin (5) or Dense (8), the colony will be located in highlands or lowlands respectively, to provide a local equivalent of Standard (6).
-If the world’s Atmosphere is other than Thin (5), Standard (6) or Dense (8), an atmosphere dome will be provided so the colony itself is in Standard (6) Atmosphere.
-If the world’s Atmosphere is at least 4 but no more than 9 and Hydrographics is at least 1, it may have grasses, trees and fauna up to insects, otherwise the world has no biosphere.
+If the world's Atmosphere is Thin (5) or Dense (8), the colony will be located in highlands or lowlands respectively, to provide a local equivalent of Standard (6).
+If the world's Atmosphere is other than Thin (5), Standard (6) or Dense (8), an atmosphere dome will be provided so the colony itself is in Standard (6) Atmosphere.
+If the world's Atmosphere is at least 4 but no more than 9 and Hydrographics is at least 1, it may have grasses, trees and fauna up to insects, otherwise the world has no biosphere.